 The Extreme Cleanup is part of the Alice Ferguson Foundation’s annual Potomac River Watershed Cleanup, which occurs in four states and the District of Columbia in April.
 We do our part for a trash-free Potomac River by cleaning up Rock Creek, which flows into the Potomac near the Watergate Complex and the Kennedy Center for the Performing Arts in Washington, DC.

-In the past four years, volunteers have collected a combined total of nearly 9,500 bags of litter, 60 tons of junk, 675 tires, and over 27,500 plastic bags.
+In the past five years, volunteers have collected a combined total of over 12,000 bags of litter, 60 tons of junk, 800 tires, and 35,000 plastic bags.
 As a result of these efforts, many locations are much cleaner than before.

 But trash still accumulates through littering and illegal dumping of large items, such as furniture and construction waste.
 When it rains, litter—mostly plastic bags and bottles—from the street gutters in surrounding neighborhoods wash into the storm sewer system that drains straight to the nearest creek.